AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 * The URL of the application is in the IMS client's allowed list of redirect URLs.
 * The IMS login flow is configured and rendered using a popup on the web browser.
 Therefore, popups should be enabled or allowed on the target browser.

+Use the above prerequisites if you require IMS authentication workflow of Asset Selector.
+Alternatively, if you are already authenticated with the IMS workflow, you can add the IMS information instead.

 >[!IMPORTANT]
 >
 > This repository is intended to serve as a supplemental documentation describing the available APIs and usage examples for integrating Asset Selector.
 Before attempting to install or use the Asset Selector, ensure that your organization has been provisioned the access to Asset Selector as part of the Experience Manager Assets as a Cloud Service profile.
 If you have not been provisioned, you cannot integrate or use these components.
 To request provisioning, your program admin should raise a support ticket marked as P2 from Admin Console and include the following information: